Dickinson-COMP-491-492/website/docs/assignments/ICA-TestDrivenDevelopment.md

 4. When the files appear in the "EXPLORER" pane, click the `PasswordTest.java` file to open it.

-5. Close or "Deny" the dialog that opens in the lower right of the window.
+5. Wait for the dialog about sharing data with Redhat to appear in the lower right corner.
+Click Close or "Deny" this dialog dialog.
+This may take a few moments.

-6. The status bar at the bottom of the browser window will contain:
+6. Wait for the status bar at the bottom of the browser window to display:

    ![Java: Lightweight Mode](images/tdd/JavaLightweightMode.png)